Flat Minima and Generalization: Insights from Stochastic Convex Optimization: Introduction

-The conjectured connection between flat minima and generalization dates back to \citet{hochreiter1997flat}.
-Since then, a large body of empirical and theoretical work has suggested that flatter minima correlate with, or even guarantee, better generalization performance \cite{keskar2016large,dziugaite2017computing,Jastrzebski2017minima,neyshabur2017exploring,wu2018sgd,jiang2019fantastic,blanc2020implicit,wei2019data,wei2019improved,haochen2021shape,foret2021sharpness,damian2021label,li2021happens,ma2021linear,ding2024flat,nacson2022implicit,wei2022statistically,lyu2022understanding,norton2023diametrical,wu2023implicit}.
-However, several works caution against interpreting flatness as a universal predictor of generalization \citep{andriushchenko2023modern,wen2023sharpness,ramasinghe2023much,dinh2017sharp}.
-Notably, from a theoretical perspective, \citet{dinh2017sharp} showed that in ReLU networks sharpness can be arbitrarily altered through reparameterization without affecting the learned function or its generalization, implying that common flatness measures are not parameterization-invariant and may therefore be misleading.
-More recently, \citet{wen2023sharpness} examined two-layer ReLU networks defining flatness as the trace of the Hessian.
-Using this architecture and notion of flatness they identified scenarios where flat minima fail to generalize, while sharpness-minimization algorithms such as SAM may still succeed, although their analysis of SAM was only empirical.
-Our results go beyond both works: unlike \cite{dinh2017sharp}, we give explicit constructions where flat minimizers fail while sharp minimizers generalize perfectly, directly challenging the conjecture itself, and unlike \cite{wen2023sharpness}, we establish this phenomenon already in the fundamental convex $\beta$-smooth setting and under much stronger flatness assumptions.
-Furthermore we provide theoretically provable lower bounds on the generalization of SAM, offering a more rigorous understanding of its limitations. \paragraph{Convergence rates of SAM.} Many works on the convergence of SAM analyze a variant of SAM that does not use gradient normalization during the ascent step \citep{andriushchenko2022towards,behdin2023sharpness,agarwala2023sam,kim2023stability}.
-This variant does not match practical implementations of SAM, where normalization is typically used \citep{si2023practical}, and more recent work showed that normalization improves SAM’s performance \citep{dai2024crucial}.
-Our work considers SAM with normalization and provides more practical bounds.
-Another line of research studies the implicit bias of SAM and its variants under infinitesimal step sizes \citep{wen2022does,andriushchenko2022towards}, while we focus on the practical discrete setting.
 In more specific cases, \citet{bartlett2023dynamics} gave convergence rates for SAM on convex quadratics, whereas our work addresses general smooth convex objectives.
 Recent works also consider smooth nonconvex objectives with decaying or sufficiently small $\rad$ \citep{mi2022make,zhuang2022surrogate,sun2024adasam}, but such assumptions differ from practice, where $\rad$ might be a constant.
 Our bounds instead cover smooth convex functions and hold for any $\rad$, including large values.
 Finally, \citet{si2023practical} derived convergence guarantees in deterministic and stochastic regimes, but in the smooth convex case they only proved convergence to stationary points, leaving convergence to global minima as an open problem.
 We close this gap by providing the first rates of convergence to global minima for SAM on general smooth convex objectives, and we are the first to incorporate the true flatness of the objective into the convergence analysis.

 \paragraph{Generalization of SAM.} \citet{foret2021sharpness}, who originally introduced SAM, established PAC-Bayes bounds to explain its generalization.
 These bounds are dimension dependent and may be vacuous in many scenarios.
 More recently, \citet{tan2025stabilizing} analyzed the smooth and strongly convex setting, comparing the algorithmic stability of SAM and SGD. \citet{chen2024does} studied generalization from a different angle, comparing the conditions for benign overfitting under SGD and SAM in two-layer convolutional ReLU networks.
 In contrast to these works, we establish the first dimension-independent generalization bounds for the broad class of smooth convex (but not strongly convex) objectives, together with the first lower bounds on the generalization performance of SAM in this setting.